cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *befreunden* 'to become friends' [@Next a] seems to habe become acceptable with a bare accusative only recently in the context of social media [@Next b].
+The verb *befreunden* 'to become friends' [@next a] seems to habe become acceptable with a bare accusative only recently in the context of social media [@next b].
 Semantically, the difference between a one-sided and two-sided perspective found with the other verbs in this class is not relevant here.

 :::ex
 a.
 Ich befreunde mich mit ihm.